Section 21 eviction

 How long does a section 21 eviction take?

-You do not have to leave right away when you get a section 21 notice.
+You do not have to leave right away when you get a notice, even if you have rent arrears.

-Your tenancy continues until you agree to leave or you're evicted by court bailiffs.
+Your tenancy continues until you leave voluntarily or you're evicted by court bailiffs.

 There are 3 stages to eviction: